J-Raji/Project9/project.md

 `sudo apt-get install jenkins`
 ![jenkins installed](./Images/jenkins-install.PNG)

-- Make sure Jenkins is up and running
+-Make sure Jenkins is up and running
 `sudo systemctl status jenkins`
 ![jenkins status](./Images/stat.PNG)

-5. By default Jenkins server uses TCP port 8080 – open it by creating a new Inbound Rule in your EC2 Security Group
+5.By default Jenkins server uses TCP port 8080 – open it by creating a new Inbound Rule in your EC2 Security Group
 ![Inbound rule](./Images/port.PNG)

-- Perform initial Jenkins setup.
+-Perform initial Jenkins setup.

-From your browser access http://15.228.54.237:8080
+From your browser access [http://15.228.54.237:8080]

-You will be prompted to provide a default admin password
+You will be prompted to provide a default admin password -Run
-- Run
 `sudo journalctl -u jenkins.service` or
 `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`